jrblom2/difftaichi/README.md

 This repo has been modified to focus on the `diffmpm.py` example.
 The changes and enhancements focus on randomely generating chain-based creatures and evolving a population over time.
 The fitness for evolution is the same fitness value used to evaluate loss in gradiant decent.

+The code to randomly build chain-based creatures out of blocks can be found in the custom directory inside of examples.
+The weights for which direction to randomly grow in can also be modified.

+By defualt, an initial population will be randomely generated, the best will be selected as the parent, and generations will begin evolving from there.
+If no child can acheive a better loss than the parent after training, then another round begins with the same parent.
+All creations are saved to the `creatureDumps` direcotry for playback and visualization later.

 ## How to run
 Step 1: Install [`Taichi`](https://github.com/taichi-dev/taichi) with `pip`: